AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

 # Tips for parallel fuzzing

   This document talks about synchronizing afl-fuzz jobs on a single machine or across a fleet of systems.
-See README for the general instruction manual.
+See README.md for the general instruction manual.

 ## 1) Introduction